nickbstudy/notes/Product Management/Fundamentals.md

 - Not a unique product/improvement.
 Needs to be better than competition.
 - You shouldn't have to convince people it's a good product.

+---

+It's up to you to understand the problems that your users are facing, and develop solutions for them.

+Figure out metrics to track to better understand usage